 Fair Park was once our city’s crown jewel, the centerpiece of urban living.
 Today, it is surrounded by concrete, poverty, and despair.
-By reconnecting the park with its surrounding neighborhoods, removing the perimeter gates, fencing, and moat of parking lots, and re-opening the streets to and through the park, Dallas could restore its most important park and remake it into a source of year-round enjoyment for the city, and stimulate revitalization of the adjacent neighborhoods.
+By reconnecting the park with its surrounding neighborhoods, removing the perimeter gates, fencing, and moat of parking lots, and re-opening the streets to and through the park, Dallas could restore its most important park, remake it into a source of year-round enjoyment for the city, and stimulate revitalization of the adjacent neighborhoods.

 Plans and studies for redoing Fair Park, if stacked one atop another, could reach to the ceiling.
 The problem is, these studies have always presented top-down solutions to revitalizing the park.
-Fair Park will be revitalized only when the community demands it and the neighborhood takes a hand in it.
+Fair Park will be revitalized only if the neighborhoods have a hand in its re-making